chaseruskin/orbit/docs/src/topic/topic.md

 # Topic Guide

-This section provides explanations and clarity to the various systems operated by `orbit`.
+This section is __understanding-oriented__, providing explanations and discussions to clarify and illuminate particular topics around Orbit.